 In North America Foxglove Beardtongue is considered native to the eastern half of the U.S. except Florida, but considered introduced in the lower Canadian Provinces where it is found.

 Native or introduced?
-P. digitalis has been found in five counties of Minnesota but the DNR listing states it is not determined if the plant is native to the state or introduced from another area.
+Thje Minnesota DNR lists P. digitalis as found in five counties of Minnesota, including Hennepin where the Garden is.
 Only Houston County has an adjoining population across the Mississippi in Wisconsin.
-The U of M Herbarium authorities do not note it as introduced, thus leaning toward native or long-since naturalized.
+It is currently on the DNR "watch list".
+The DNR nor U of M Herbarium authorities note it as introduced, thus leaning toward native or long-since naturalized.

 The four Penstemons definitely considered native to Minnesota are: P. grandiflorus, Large-flowered (Showy) Beardtongue; P. albidus, White Penstemon; P. gracilis, Lilac Penstemon; P. pallidus, Pale Beardtongue.